esdiscuss/esdiscuss/promises.md

-On Tue, Nov 6, 2012 at 6:47 PM, David Bruant <bruant.d at gmail.com> wrote:
+On Tue, Nov 6, 2012 at 6:47 PM, David Bruant wrote:

-> Hi,
+> In a [post](http://lists.w3.org/Archives/Public/public-script-coord/2012OctDec/0122.html) to public-script-coord yesterday, Alex Russel wrote the following:
 >
-> In a post to public-script-coord yesterday, Alex Russel wrote the
-> following [1]:
-> "[Web]IDL *is handy. *More to the point, it's the language of the specs we
-> have now, and the default mode for writing new ones is "copy/paste some IDL
-> from another spec that looks close to what I need and then hack away until
-> it's close".
-This M.O. is exacerbated by the reality that most of the folks
-> writing these specs are C++ hackers, not JS developers.
-For many, WebIDL
-> becomes a safety blanket that keeps them from having to ever think about
-> the operational JS semantics or be confronted with the mismatches."
+>> [Web]IDL is handy.
+More to the point, it's the language of the specs we have now, and the default mode for writing new ones is "copy/paste some IDL from another spec that looks close to what I need and then hack away until it's close".
+This M.O. is exacerbated by the reality that most of the folks writing these specs are C++ hackers, not JS developers.
+For many, WebIDL becomes a safety blanket that keeps them from having to ever think about the operational JS semantics or be confronted with the mismatches.
 >
-> I wasn't aware of this and then read through about a dozen WebAPIs [2]
-> between yesterday and today and... discovered it's the case.
-In my opinion,
-> one of the most absurd example is the DOMRequest thing which looks like:
+> I wasn't aware of this and then read through about a [dozen WebAPIs](https://wiki.mozilla.org/WebAPI#APIs) between yesterday and today and... discovered it's the case.
+In my opinion, one of the most absurd example is the DOMRequest thing which looks like:
-> {
+>```
+>{
 >  readonly attribute DOMString readyState; // "processing" or "done"
 >  readonly attribute DOMError? error;
 >  attribute EventListener      onsuccess;
 >  attribute EventListener      onerror;
 >  attribute readonly any?      result;
->  };
->
+>};
+>```

-> Read it carefully and you'll realize this is actually a promise... but it
-> has this absurd thing that it has to have both an error and result field
-> while only one is actually field at any given point.
+>Read it carefully and you'll realize this is actually a promise... but it has this absurd thing that it has to have both an error and result field while only one is actually field at any given point.
->

 There are absurdities like this all over DOM for want of promises.
 A short list must include: